HL7/cql-ig/input/pages/using-cql.md

 ### Libraries
 {: #libraries}

 Declarations in CQL are packaged in containers called _libraries_ which provide a unit for the definition, distribution, and versioning of CQL logic.
-The following conformance requirements and guidance apply When libraries of CQL are used with FHIR knowledge artifacts.
+The following conformance requirements and guidance apply when libraries of CQL are used with FHIR knowledge artifacts.

 **Conformance Requirement 2.1 (Library Declaration):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-2-1)
 {: #conformance-requirement-2-1}